dreamsim-dev/PlayboxSdk/Runtime/QuickStart/QuickStart.md

 1. In Unity Editor select: `Playbox → Initialization → Create`

 2. An object with `MainInitialization` component will be created.

-3. In the Inspector, drag the created `MyPlayboxConfiguration` to the configuration field.

-> Manual initialization in code is not required.

 ---